 Cat Scratching Floors?
 (3 Damage Control Tips!)

-And let me tell you, I’ve seen it all – from water damage to termite infestations.
+I’ve seen it all – from water damage to termite infestations.

 But one of the most common issues I encounter, especially these days, is cat scratching.